bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/tracepoints-and-monitoring-the-bitcoin-network.md

 Yeah, so I know that there's eight outbound peers, there's two blocks only peers that we use as anchors, and there's the feeler connection.
 And the added nodes are in addition, right?
-Yeah.
-So yeah, if we popularized telling people, hey, you should find a buddy and connect to their node as an added node, it would just be an additional peer and semi-trusted in the sense that, that you would expect them not to be in on an Eclipse attack against you.
+If we popularized telling people, hey, you should find a buddy and connect to their node as an added node, it would just be an additional peer and semi-trusted in the sense that, that you would expect them not to be in on an Eclipse attack against you.

 Speaker 2: 00:21:42

-Yeah.
 On the other hand, we have done, I think a lot of work on mitigating Eclipse attacks.
 Maybe there are other attacks we haven't invested so much in, or that could be more relevant to focus on.

 Speaker 1: 00:21:53

-Right.
-Right.
 But either way, it's such an added note, might be an interesting way of making the network more resilient.

 Speaker 0: 00:21:59

-Yeah.

 ## Using tracepoints to review PRs

-Speaker 0: 00:21:59

 What are the things you excited about?
 What else is on your mind and things that you're excited to work on?